NICHD-BSPC/trip-wire-test-data/README.md

 ## TRIP-WIRE Test Data Generation Script

-This directory will generate test data `test_R1.fastq.gz` and `test_R2.fastq.gz` files from a full TRIP experiment.
+This directory will generate test data `test_R1.fastq.gz` and `test_R2.fastq.gz` files from a full TRIP experiment on mouse.
 These test files will contain only reads from chromosome 19 identified in the normalization, expression, and mapping libraries.
 The small size of the test data allows for downstream analyses to run quickly and are designed for CI/CD testing of TRIP analysis